Tulip-Dev/tulip/doc/developer/plugin_development.rst

 The new parameters added to the plug-in are, by default, IN parameters.
 The OUT parameters are defined depending of the *PropertyAlgorithm* used.
 INOUT parameters gives the developer the abilities to extract additionnal information.

 This methods have to be called in the constructor of your class.
-Following is a description of its fields :
+Following is a description of its fields:

 * *name*: Name of the new parameter.
 * *help*: This parameter will be used to add a documentation to the parameter (See example below).